Topology-Aware Active Learning on Graphs: Introduction

 \section{Introduction}

 Supervised machine learning algorithms typically require vast amounts of labeled training data.
 However, in many real-world applications - such as medical imaging, remote sensing, or scientific data analysis - labels are expensive or impractical to obtain at scale, while unlabeled data is often abundant.
-To circumvent the need for large labeled training sets, \textit{semi-supervised learning} (SSL) aims to leverage both labeled and unlabeled data by exploiting the structure inherent in the dataset.
-A particularly successful family of SSL methods is \textit{graph-based semi-supervised learning} (GBSSL), which models relationships between data points using a similarity graph.
-In the low-label regime, where only a few labeled examples are available, GBSSL has demonstrated strong performance across a variety of domains such as image classification \cite{LapRef,calder_poisson_2020}, remote sensing \cite{chapman_novel_2023, brown2023utilizing, enwright2023deep, miller_graph-based_2022}, data fusion \cite{iyer2020graph}, and uncertainty quantification \cite{bertozziStuart}.
+To circumvent the need for large labeled training sets, \textit{semi-supervised learning} (SSL) aims to leverage both labeled and unlabeled data, harnessing the structure inherent in the dataset.
+One way to represent such structure is a \textit{similarity graph}, which encodes pairwise relationships between data points.
+A particularly successful family of SSL methods is \textit{graph-based semi-supervised learning} (GBSSL), which lifts the learning problem onto the similarity graph to exploit its geometry.
+In the low-label regime, GBSSL exhibits strong performance in diverse applications such as image processing \cite{iscen2019label,sellars2022laplacenet}, remote sensing \cite{murphy2018unsupervised, brown2023utilizing, enwright2023deep}, data fusion \cite{iyer2020graph}, adversarial robustness \cite{wang2021graph}, few-shot learning \cite{liu2019learning, huang2021ptn}, and uncertainty quantification \cite{bertozziStuart}.
+Even in the era of deep learning, GBSSL remains an active area of research due to its compelling blend of empirical results, theoretical tractability, and interpretability (see e.g. \cite{weihs2025Hypergraphs,weihs2025HOHL} and references therein).
+In fact, GBSSL - when paired with \textit{active learning} (AL) - can beat state-of-the-art supervised neural network methods with a fraction of the labeled training data \cite{chapman_novel_2023}, and in some cases \textit{orders of magnitude} less training data \cite{chen2024cgap}.